discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 ## :handshake: Invite a few people to join you

 It's helpful to collaborate with at least one or two other people early that can provide feedback on the decisions you're making about your community.
 - **If your community allows people to freely sign up**, send them the link and ask them to join.
 - **If your community is invite only**, go to [your invites page](/my/invited) and look for the <kbd>+ Invite</kbd> button to create invite links you can share or directly email everyone you want to have in your community.

 > :bulb: Your community starts off in “bootstrap mode”, which gives early members [a higher level of trust ](https://blog.discourse.org/2018/06/understanding-discourse-trust-levels/)than the typical new member so they can help you launch your community.
-Your can adjust how long your community remains in bootstrap mode [here](/admin/site_settings/category/all_results?filter=bootstrap).
+You can adjust how long your community remains in bootstrap mode [here](/admin/site_settings/category/all_results?filter=bootstrap).

 ## :thought_balloon: Discuss ideas with your community

 Now that you have a few collaborators, you can start trying things out together and discussing ideas for your community.

+To start a new discussion, click the <kbd>+ New Topic</kbd> button on the [latest topics](/latest) page or within any of the following categories.

-- The [#Site Feedback](/c/-/2) is intended as a long term home for discussions like these about your site, how it works, and how you can improve it.
+- [#Site Feedback](/c/-/2) is for discussions about your site, how it works, and how you can improve it.
 It's designed to be open to participation by everyone who can access your community.

-- The [#General](/c/-/4) category is a place to start discussions on topics of general interest to your community.
+- [#General](/c/-/4) is for topics of general interest to your community.
 You can create additional categories as you decide how you want to make space for different kinds of topics.

-- The [#Staff](/c/-/3) category is only visible to admins and moderators and can be used for topics you wish to discuss privately with other admins and moderators.
+- [#Staff](/c/-/3) is only visible to admins and moderators and can be used for topics you wish to discuss privately with other admins and moderators.

   If you'd like to promote any members to become admins or moderators, visit their user page and click on the <kbd>:wrench: Admin</kbd> button, then click <kbd>Grant Admin</kbd> or <kbd>Grant Moderator</kbd>.